codetunez/mock-devices/README.md

 ---

+## v5 Features
+- Plan mode - Create a timed series of events
+- Create Azure IoT Digital Twins devices with limited support [see here](https://www.npmjs.com/package/azure-iot-digitaltwins-device/v/1.0.0-pnp-refresh.0)
+- Support for current SDK devices
+- Support for C2D command using cloud messages
+- App Updates - New UX for control.
+Previous state files not supported

 #### Features
 - Host up to 750 mock devices
-- Support for DPS or Connection String based devices
-- Use DPS group enrollment using root SaS key
+- DPS single or group enrollment support
-- Create devices in bulk (using -_n_ numbering scheme)
-- Create a device from a template or another modelled device
-- Built-in simulated sensors that behave like real devices i.e. battery drain and heating elements
-- Use a function/webhook to provide a value payload
-- Devices auto-restart after 55 minutes to provide continuous streams of data
-- State can be copied/replaced to allow sharing of simulation state
+- SaS or Connection String support (72 hour SaS expiry)
+- Bulk/Clone/Templated device create operations
+- Auto Gen DTDL Complex Types; Objects/Maps/Arrays with random values from a DCM
+- Simulated versions of common device operations such as Reboot, Shutdown, Firmware and sensors like battery, heaters, fans

-#### Macro support for Complex value payloads
+#### Macro support for value payloads
+Use auto generated values to send as device data

 - AUTO_STRING - Use a random word from 'random-words' library
 - AUTO_BOOLEAN - Use a random true or false